IngloriousCoderz/ddd-bdd/src/blog/README.md

 # Blog

 This exercise is a role-playing game in which the teacher pretends to be a client that has a rough idea of what they want.
-At first they just know they want a Wordpress-style blog, but then a few features emerge:
+At first they just know they want a Wordpress-style blog, but then a few features emerge (and they are obscure on purpose):

 1. Apart from posts, the blog has pages such as About or Contacts.
 2. Pages have a title and a body.